rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/rancher-on-a-single-node-with-docker/rancher-on-a-single-node-with-docker.md

 :::caution

 Docker installs are not supported in production environments.
 These instructions are provided for testing and development purposes only.
-Please do not use this method for installing Rancher inside of production environments.
+Please don't use this method to install Rancher in production environments.

 :::